-Adobe’s Digital New-Hire Orientation Pushes Boundaries of Interactivity and Drives Positive Results
+Adobe’s Digital New-Hire Orientation Pushes Boundaries of Interactivity and Drives Engagement

 When thinking of moving an activity that is traditionally done in a physical setting to a virtual format – such as new-hire onboarding or training, there is sometimes a perception that the activity will be significantly less effective, or can not easily be replicated when brought online.
 And this is for good reason – a critical best practice we have observed in keeping an audience engaged, is to get them to participate.
 When everyone is sitting in the same physical location, it can be relatively straight forward to break the audience into groups, facilitate discussions, ask questions, and run activities.